Commands

 --global | Only read the global lock (under XDG data) |

 With no --project or --global, Kasetto merges both scopes so you can see global and project installs together.
-Each skill row includes a scope field (in JSON and in the browser detail pane).
-JSON also includes "merged_scopes": true in that mode; MCP entries are objects with name, scope, pack_file, and source.
+Each row includes a scope column.
+The --json shape always includes top-level skills, mcps, commands, and merged_scopes keys; --type filters the contents of each list but never drops the key.

 kst doctor